joisig/joisig.com/_posts/2017-08-11-0-subscription-startup-stack-part-2-4-start-selling.md

 We’ll start with sales in this second installment, then go on to marketing in part 3.
 The fourth and final installment will talk about all the other stuff you need for your startup: Legal, accounting, fundraising, customer support, and more.

 As before, any tool or service in this article has a zero-subscription tier, either free or freemium.
-In some cases, I make recommendations for paid tools above a free alternative, when there are high costs to switching later, and certain services that can&#8217;t be found free but are available without a fixed monthly fee may also be included.
+In some cases, I make recommendations for paid tools above a free alternative, when there are high costs to switching later, and certain services that can't be found free but are available without a fixed monthly fee may also be included.

 My recent background is from my B2B SaaS startup <a href="http://crankwheel.com/?ref=startupresources" target="_blank" rel="noopener">CrankWheel</a>, so this and the next installment will be significantly slanted to the type of sales and marketing you do for a startup like that, but many or most of the tools and approaches will be relevant for most types of startups.